-Working in small groups, we then shift the conversation toward a reflection on how participants can move their maps from avoidance to resistance, reflecting on the following prompts and questions:
+Working in small groups, we shift the conversation, reflecting on how participants can move their maps from emotional dissonance, hesitancy, or complacency to resistance, reflecting on the following prompts and questions:

 - Are there issues or constraints your group is experiencing in common?